wagtail-deprecated/wagtaildemo/README.md

 ### SQLite support

-SQLite is supported as an alternative to PostgreSQL - update the `DATABASES` setting in wagtaildemo/settings/base.py to use `'django.db.backends.sqlite3'` and set `NAME` to be the full path of your database file, as you would with a regular Django project.
+SQLite is supported as an alternative to PostgreSQL.
+Before running the `pip install -r requirements.txt` step above, delete the `psycopg2` line in requirements.txt; then, in wagtaildemo/settings/base.py, update the `DATABASES` setting to use `'django.db.backends.sqlite3'` and set `NAME` to be the full path of your database file, as you would with a regular Django project.